SFDM: Robust Decomposition of Geometry and Reflectance for Realistic Face Rendering from Sparse-view Images: Conclusion

 We propose a novel face decomposition method capable of rendering and reconstructing 3D human faces from sparse-view images.
 Our framework first learns a facial template with both decomposed geometry and reflectance attributes from multi-view images of different individuals.
 Then we utilize the prior knowledge of the facial template and further consider the interaction between geometry and reflectance, as well as subsurface scattering effects, which enable our method to achieve robust face decomposition from sparse-view images.
 Based on decomposed facial attributes, our method achieves superior results in the rendering and geometric reconstruction of 3D human faces and can be utilized for relighting and specular editing.

-\textbf{Limitations \& Future work.} As we focus on face decomposition, it is hard to extend to general objects directly with our method.
-Additionally, capturing intricate geometry details, such as teeth, proves challenging due to the complexity of decomposition and the inherent ill-posed nature of the problem.
-Moreover, we could involve techniques such as hash encoding~\cite{muller2022instant} to accelerate our method and leverage fine-detailed 3D prior or reflectance ground truth for a better decomposition effect in further research work.
+\textbf{Limitations \& future work.} As we focus on face decomposition, it is hard to extend to general objects directly with our method.
+In the future, we could involve techniques such as hash encoding~\cite{muller2022instant} to accelerate our method and leverage fine-detailed 3D prior or reflectance ground truth for a better decomposition effect.